 A party goes better if the party venue is interesting.
 A wide range of parties have been held in the museum and guests often comment on their surprise at a party being held in a museum - and what a good idea it was!
 There is room for dancing, a disco or live musicians (live amplified music requires our prior agreement), and space for a buffet to be served by your free choice of caterer.
 Usually there is a bar set up on the first floor.
 Sometimes food is served downstairs, sometimes upstairs.
 We host parties with music on Fridays and Saturdays or other days when the following day is a public holiday.
-The museum is in a residential area and the volume needs to be carefully controlled but this does not mean you can't have a great party.
 We've had Christmas, birthday, Bar Mitzvah and company celebrations, and we can advise you on how to make the best use of the building.

 Add a boat trip

 A boat trip on the Regent's Canal could bring your guests to the museum from Camden, Islington, or, time permitting, a starting point further along the historic Regent's Canal.
 Boats can be hired to convey up to about 70 people and the museum has its own mooring where guests can walk straight off the boat into the building.
 We can advise you about the arrangements if you are interested in this option to make your day extra special.
 Of course, you could also organise out-and-back boat trips for smaller groups as part of the fun!